milojezek/github-for-non-coders/notes/projects.md

 - Tightly connected with issues (tasks can be converted to issues)
 - One project can contain tasks/issues in different repos
 - Visualisation -> three layotus: board, table, roadmap
+- Show how to create project, and/or our project for this repo
 - [Documentation](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)